 From 26 April 2008, your student visa allows you to work up to 20 hours a week on a casual basis.
 If you were granted a visa before this time, you can still receive permission to work by applying to the Department of Immigration and Border Protection (DIBP).

 While you automatically receive permission to work, your visa requires you to meet certain conditions including:

-For more information about tax file numbers and tax returns, phone the ATO on 13 2861, or visit www.ato.gov.au
+For more information about tax file numbers and tax returns, phone the ATO on 13 2861, or visit the ATO website.

 If you are eligible, you may be entitled to receive your superannuation when you permanently leave Australia.
 This payment is called the Departing Australia Superannuation Payment (DASP).
 You can apply online for the DASP at the ATO website.

-You’ll find job advertisements in local newspapers and on websites like www.seek.com.au, www.careerone.com.au and www.mycareer.com.au It’s also a good idea to contact your institution’s careers office or student centre.
-They might have information on local businesses that are known to hire international students.
+You’ll find job advertisements in local newspapers and on websites like Seek, Career One and Indeed.
 Local businesses might also place advertisements on school noticeboards, and in their stores.
-Keep a look out for these position vacant notices.
+Keep a lookout for these position vacant notices.

 It’s also a good idea to let your friends know that you’re looking for a job.
 They might know of a friend’s business that’s looking for another staff member.
 At the very least, they’ll be able to let you know if they see a job advertised that you might like.